VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Engineering.md

 {{< /columns >}}

 While I'm at it, I also want to inspire you to see beauty in these devices and the algorithms that make them run.
 For example, the background for this page is running a simulation of *Physarum polycephalum* or slime mold.
-Beyond being beautiful, the simulation is actually useful because the way slime mold looks for food happens to be a very efficient way of finding the shortest path<a class="ptr">(1)</a> visiting many points - a problem I'm sure the developers of Google Maps would tell you is very important!
+Beyond being beautiful, the simulation is actually useful because the way slime mold looks for food happens to be a very efficient way of finding the shortest path<footnote>Well, sort of.
+The way it works doesn't <b>ensure</b> you're getting the shortest path, but then, doing so would require checking every possible cobination, which is the extremely inefficent task this simulation helps avoid</footnote> visiting many points - a problem I'm sure the developers of Google Maps would tell you is very important!

 ---